ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 esmvaltool --help
 ~~~

-If everything was installed properly, ESMValTool should have printed a
+If everything is installed properly, ESMValTool prints a
 help message to the console.
 For a more complete installation verification,
 we can run the automated tests: